 Skull fractures can also be particularly serious because of the obvious proximity to the brain.
 Even minor fractures to the skull can give rise to serious long-term problems, with things like loss of smell and loss of taste being quite common in patients who suffer a skull fracture.
-In addition there can be haemorrhaging if the fracture is not picked up on and treated correctly in the immediate aftermath, which can lead to neurological deficits as a result.
+In addition, there can be haemorrhaging if the fracture is not picked up on and treated correctly in the immediate aftermath, which can lead to neurological deficits as a result.

 About McCarthy + Co

-With more than 25 years of experience in dealing with personal injury claims *, McCarthy + Co. has expertise in a wide variety of fields including workplace and road traffic accidents.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including cases involving serious injuries and bone fractures.
+We are a family-run business, and we pride ourselves on offering honest, impartial and helpful advice.

-Our offices are based in Dublin and Cork but we have worked with clients throughout Ireland in locations ranging from Galway to Waterford.
-You can count on us for legal advice, guidance and assistance on any form of personal injury including fracture compensation claims *.
+Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
+You can count on us for legal advice, guidance and assistance on any form of personal injury including fracture compensation claims.

 Our Awards & Accreditations

 We are a multi-award winning firm, accredited by the Law Society of Ireland.